FDio/csit/docs/job_specs/report_coverage/3n-skx/memif-00.md

 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 1c AND 9000b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
-2c AND 9000b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
-4c AND 9000b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 1c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 2c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc
 4c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase-eth-2memif-1lxc